Learn new Sudoku techniques while solving the Sudoku level 2 first game

-Solution process of the first Sudoku game at hardness level 2
+Solution process of the first Sudoku level 2 puzzle game

 To start with we will repeat the very brief Sudoku concepts under Aside 1 and Aside 2.
-If you are already comfortabe in playing easy Sudoku, you may skip these two sections.
+If you are already comfortable in playing easy Sudoku, you may skip these two sections.

 A Sudoku game board of 81 square cells comes with a few of the cells already filled up with valid digits 1 to 9.
 The objective of the game is to fill up rest of the empty cells following the basic Sudoku rule of NOT using any of the digits 1 to 9 more than once in any row, column or 9-cell square (identified by thick borders, there are 9 such 9-cell squares).

 At each step when we locate a valid cell where we can put one and only one digit, we will identify the cell by its row number (R1 to R9) suffixed by column number (C1 to C9), mention the digit, and mention the column row scan information (or nothing if the cell happens to be only one empty in the containing row, column or 9-cell square).

 If we use a new technique to find the valid cell, we will mention the type of technique and if needed will explain it in more details.
 Sometimes we will add a remark.

 The only objective at each step is to find a cell in which one and only one digit can be placed.
 This is what we call a valid cell.